lunarust/rust_postgres_dbadmin/README.md

 - [x] Change password, not tested yet
 - [x] Search user with pattern
 - [x] Issues with commented lines in pgpass
+- [ ] Showing only the first result for command search user / must show all of them, perhaps string_agg?

 ## Contributing